ukaea/PROCESS/documentation/proc-pages/physics-models/profiles/plasma_temperature_profile.md

     T(\rho) = T_0(1 - \rho^2)^{\alpha_T}
     $$

-    The central tmeprature ($T_0$) is then checked to make sure it is not less than the pedestal temperature, $T_{\text{ped}}$.
+    The central temperature ($T_0$) is then checked to make sure it is not less than the pedestal temperature, $T_{\text{ped}}$.
-    If it is less then a logger warning is pushed to the terminal at runtime.
+    If it is less than a logger warning is pushed to the terminal at runtime.

-    Values of the profile temperature are then assigned based on the desnity function below across bounds from 0 to `rhopedn` and `rhopedn` to 1.
+    Values of the profile temperature are then assigned based on the density function below across bounds from 0 to `rhopedn` and `rhopedn` to 1.